 I’ve parked at plenty of co-working pop-ups and areas; from dingy ‘upcycled’ corporate spaces where I’d be expected to take a break from interning to clean the toilet ‘for the greater good’, to inspiring open-plan lofts filled with amazing makers in the heart of London.
-I even opted to host last year’s big community talks event YOUNG GOLD TALKS at Google Campus, one of the city’s most famous, inclusive and successful co-working spaces.
+I currently have the great privilege of working at Google Campus for startups.

 Today the very idea of these spaces is something run-of-the-mill and now that we mostly know what to expect from them, we’ve begun to see them evolve, shifting to better serve the people using them.
 One example of this change is a focus by some on exclusively supporting particular groups of creatives and entrepreneurs, for example solo workers, young people or women.
 I sat down with Lola Hoad, the Founder of One Girl Band and the One Girl Band space in Brighton, to get an idea of how the creative community in the UK can benefit from using these more focused spaces, what they bring to the table and what the One Girl Band space offers.

 She says, ‘The main purpose for these sort of spaces is to give women an opportunity to access a safe and comfortable environment; to get away from ‘office banter’, and to be surrounded by like-minded individuals who just get it.
 It’s definitely not about banning men or making sure that guys never enter the space, it’s about having a space for the magic that only happens when you get together with relatable women.
 We’re all about community over competition.’

 The value of women’s coworking spaces